funroger/funroger/README.md

 - scaling functions
 - useful tools for video/image/signal processing

-I'm planning to release code to a public domain or with very simle license.
+I'm planning to release code to a public domain or with very simple license.
 WIP